stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 out spots to sit in among the mossy stones.
 The air of death and desertion was ghoulish, and the smell of fish almost insufferable; but I was resolved to let nothing deter me.

-  About four hours remained for conversation if I were to catch the eight o&rsquo;clock coach for Arkham, and I began to dole out more liquor to the ancient tippler; meanwhile eating my own frugal lunch.
-In my donations I was careful not to overshoot the mark, for I did not wish Zadok&rsquo;s vinous garrulousness to pass into a stupor.
+  About four hours remained for conversation if I were to catch the eight o'clock coach for Arkham, and I began to dole out more liquor to the ancient tippler; meanwhile eating my own frugal lunch.
+In my donations I was careful not to overshoot the mark, for I did not wish Zadok's vinous garrulousness to pass into a stupor.
 After an hour his furtive taciturnity shewed signs of disappearing, but much to my disappointment he still sidetracked my questions about Innsmouth and its shadow-haunted past.
 He would babble of current topics, revealing a wide acquaintance with newspapers and a great tendency to philosophise in a sententious village